Teeratask/Phylogenomics/README.md

-# Phylogenomics
+# BBH-Orthology finding
-Storage for scripts using in phylogenomics and comparative genomics
+A set of Perlscripts for Orthology finding across species using best reciprocal blast hit (BBH) method.